 There are three kinds of mineral coal-anthracite or smokeless coal, bituminous coal, and lignite.
 Bituminous coal is used exclusively in the manufacture of illuminating gas.
 Anthracite is a sort of natural coke, most of its gases having been driven off during the process of formation.
-The bituminous kind is the only one used for domestic fire places, although anthracite being smokeless (no soot) when used in properly constructed stoves, would be far preferable.
-Bituminous coal when burnt in an open fire place, gives off three times its weight of carbonic acid, small quantities of carbonic oxide, sulphurous acid, bisulphide of carbon and sulphuretted hydrogen, and steam.
+The bituminous kind is the only one used for domestic fireplaces, although anthracite being smokeless (no soot) when used in properly constructed stoves, would be far preferable.
+Bituminous coal when burnt in an open fireplace, gives off three times its weight of carbonic acid, small quantities of carbonic oxide, sulphurous acid, bisulphide of carbon and sulphuretted hydrogen, and steam.
 About I per cent. is given off as fine particles of carbon or soot and tarry matters.
 One pound of coal requires 240 cubic feet of air for complete combustion.

 Illuminating gas is obtained by the destructive distillation of coal in retorts, without access of air.
 The gas is subsequently purified by condensation to remove tar and water, and its temperature is reduced to about 60° F. If the temperature of the gas is lowered below 58° F., naphthaline and other valuable illuminants are deposited, and the gas is impoverished.
 The crude gas is then passed through a scrubber, which is a large chamber so arranged as to offer a large surface, constantly sprayed with water, to the gas.
 The water absorbs nearly the whole of the ammonia from the gas, and a certain quantity of the ammonia and sulphur compounds.
 This water impregnated with ammonia and its compounds, forms the "gas liquor" or crude ammoniacal liquor of commerce.
-The gas is then led on to the purifiers, formed of lime or sesqui-oxide of iron or both, and here the carbonic acid, sulphuretted hydrogen, bisulphide of carbon, sulpho-cyanides and other offensive sulphur compounds are removed, or at least reduced in the gas to a practically non-injurious quantity.
-When purified, coal gas contains on an average:-hydrogen 45 per cent., marsh gas 35 per cent., carbonic oxide 6 per cent., illuminants (ethylene, acetylene) 6 per cent., carbonic acid 3 per cent., nitrogen, sulphurous acid, &c., 5 per cent.
+The gas is then led on to the purifiers, formed of lime or sesquioxide of iron or both, and here the carbonic acid, sulphuretted hydrogen, bisulphide of carbon, sulpho-cyanides and other offensive sulphur compounds are removed, or at least reduced in the gas to a practically non-injurious quantity.
+When purified, coal gas contains on an average :- hydrogen 45 per cent., marsh gas 35 percent., carbonic oxide 6 per cent., illuminants (ethylene, acetylene) 6 per cent., carbonic acid 3 per cent., nitrogen, sulphurous acid, etc., 5 per cent.
 The products of combustion of coal gas are nitrogen 67 per cent., water 16 per cent., carbonic acid 7 per cent., carbonic oxide variable-least when combustion is most perfect-sulphurous acid and ammonia.
-One cubic foot of gas produces when burnt 2 cubic feet of CO2, and from 0.2 to 0.5 grains of SO2, and is able to raise the temperature of 31,290 cubic feet of air 1° F. One cubic foot of CO2 is produced by the combustion of about 300 grains of oil in a lamp.
+One cubic foot of average gas combines with the oxygen of from 5 to 8 cubic feet of air, and produces when burnt 2 cubic feet of CO., and from 0.2 to 0.5 grains of SO2, and is able to raise the temperature of 31,290 cubic feet of air 1° F. One cubic foot of CO_2 is produced by the combustion of about 300 grains of oil in a lamp.